 The second phase of the Thesis includes data collection, manuscript preparation and defense of the Thesis.
 Variable Credit (1-3).

 COUN 6331.
 Advanced Play Therapy.
 3 Hours.

 This course is designed to provide play therapists with extensive practical research experience in regard to issues relative to the play therapy relationship.
-Case analysis, theoretical application, and current research issues and trends will be investigated.
+Case analysis, theoretical application, and current research issues and trends are investigated.

 Prerequisite: COUN 5399 with a grade of B or better.

-This course focuses on basic concepts in marriage and family therapy, theories of therapeutic change in families, marriage and family development and foundations of family systems therapy.
+Students focus on basic concepts in marriage and family therapy, theories of therapeutic change in families, marriage and family development, and foundations of family systems therapy.

-Application of the main approaches in family therapy to clinical work.
-This includes skill development in working with couples and families in a variety of contexts.
+Students engage in the application of the main approaches in family therapy to clinical work.
+This may include skill development in working with couples and families in a variety of contexts.